code-voyagers3/CodeVoyagers/Assignment.md

 - Content of the application must be data driven (provided by an api or a CMS)
 - The application must contain at least one of each CRUD operations
 - The application must be responsive with a mobile first approach
-- Teams must ensure a good an accessable documentation for all code as well as work and design process
+- Teams must ensure a good an accessable documentation for all code as well as work and design processes
 - Teams must do a presentation of their final result on the deadline date

 ## Deadline & Presentation